magenta-aps/mox/doc/user/settings.rst

       Fix this whole section as part of #25911.

-MOX have two independent ways to use SAML.
+LoRa has two independent ways to use SAML.
 An older one from the file :file:`mox/oio_rest/oio_rest/auth/saml2.py` and a newer one from the package `flask_saml_sso <https://github.com/magenta-aps/flask_saml_sso>`_.
 Only use one of them at a time.
 They are both disabled by default.
 For an overview of how